Hear that? It's the coyotes laughing at you and your hunting efforts

 So let's wrap this up.
 Hard-hunted coyotes are smart coyotes.
 Why?
 Because the dumb ones are already dead.

-If you're a newcomer and have spent some time calling, odds are good you've made one of the mistakes listed above and educated coyotes.
-But don't worry too much about that -- even if you didn't, odds are good someone else did.
+If you're a newcomer and you have spent some time calling, odds are good you've made one of the mistakes listed above and educated coyotes.
+But don't worry too much about that — even if you didn't, odds are good someone else did.

-Coyotoes living in heavily-hunted areas are harder to hunt.
+Coyotes living in heavily hunted areas are harder to hunt.
 That's just the way it is.
 But by following the advice you've just been given and doing what you can to hunt smart, you can turn the tide.

-Heavily-hunted coyotes aren't going to fall for the same song and dance that every other hunter in the woods is throwing their way.
+Pressured coyotes aren't going to fall for the same song and dance that every other hunter in the woods is throwing their way.
 Be innovative.
-Try different calls, keep it subtle and keep it smart.
+Try different calls, keep it subtle, and keep it smart.